steledama/nixos/README.md

 ![Home-manager standalone](./readme-img/home-manager-standalone.png)

-### Installation as a module
+### Installation as a module (like in this repo)

-If you prefear to install as a module (as i did for my config in this repo) you add the home-manager module in the configuration.nix file:
+If you prefear to install as a module you add the home-manager module in the configuration.nix file:

 ```nix
 home-manager =